Non-Semisimple TQFT's and BPS $q$-Series: The relation between and

 As before, $\omega\in H^1(M;\C/2\Z)$ and $\mu_I=\omega(\mathfrak{m}_I)$, which we assume to be fixed.
 We also use notation

 in what follows.

-Let $K$ be a field extension over $\C$ (some of the relevant cases are $K=\C$, $K=\C((q^{1/p}))$, $K=\C((q^{1/p}))(x)$).
+Let $K$ be a field extension over $\C$ (some of the relevant cases are $K=\C$, $K=\C\big(\big(q^{1/p}\big)\big)$, $K=\C\big(\big(q^{1/p}\big)\big)(x)$).
 By $K(t)'$ we will denote the localization of $K[t]$ by the subset of polynomials in $t$ non-vanishing at $t=1$.
 This is a subset of the field $K(t)$ of rational functions in $t$ closed under multiplication.
-One can then consider the following ring homomorphism: \begin{defi} \end{defi}
+One can then consider the following ring homomorphism: \begin{Definition} \end{Definition}

 Similarly, by $K(x)'$ we will denote the localization of $K[x^\pm]$ by the subset of Laurent polynomials non-vanishing at $x=\xi^{\mu+k}$ for any $k\in H_r^\vert$.
 This is a subset of the field $K(x)$ of rational functions in $x$ closed under multiplication.
-We can then define the following $K$-linear ``$\omega$-twisted Gauss sum'' operation: \begin{defi}[$\omega$-twisted Gauss sum] \end{defi}
+We can then define the following $K$-linear ``$\omega$-twisted Gauss sum'' operation: \begin{Definition}[$\omega$-twisted Gauss sum] \end{Definition}